 If you find any symptoms of vitamin deficiency, take your child to a doctor.
 They may prescribe biotin supplements if necessary.
 Biotin supplements can be a single nutrient supplement or multivitamin-mineral supplement (MVM).
 30mcg of biotin is present in most of the MVM supplements.
 However, kids may require lower levels of supplementation (7).

-Biotin supplements for kids are available as chewable treats, such as gummy vitamins (chewable vitamins).
+Biotin supplements for kids are also available as chewable treats, such as gummy vitamins (chewable vitamins).
 Therefore, store them away from kids as the supplements taste like candies, and children might get tempted to have them in more than the prescribed quantity.

 Safe Biotin Dosage For Children